AaronGhiurauLTU/Dr-Mario/README.md

 8. **Is there anything else we should know?**

-I will probably update this repository past the due date to add future stretch goals such as gravity speeding up over time, storing high scores, unlocking levels past 20, and local co-op
+I will probably update this repository past the due date to add future stretch goals such as gravity speeding up over time, storing high scores, unlocking levels past 20, and local co-op.
+I also want to add another button for rotating counter-clockwise.

+There may be a bug where a pill takes far too long to stop falling under extremely rare circumstances but it was not able to be replicated yet.